data-apis/data-apis.github.io/content/blog/array_api_v2025_release.md

 ## Looking ahead

-As the Array API standard matures, our focus is shifting from defining the core interface to ensuring long-term stability, usability, and ecosystem integration.
+As the array API standard matures, our focus is shifting from defining the core interface to ensuring long-term stability, usability, and ecosystem integration.
 Future work will continue to prioritize: